My team was recently tasked with developing a few HTTP endpoints in our Clojure service to be used by a separate UI. The requirements included...more.

 We've all heard that Chuck Norris can count to infinity, twice.
 We've all heard that Chuck Norris can drown a fish.
 Chuck Norris can divide...more.

 Could you (as a software developer) delete all of the code you wrote in a day and rewrite it in around an hour?
 Chances are...more.

-.included, write a method that adds the behaviour (even if the method just includes and extends).
+TL; DR ------ Rather than including modules and hooking into `.included`, write a method that adds the behaviour (even if the method just includes and...more.